 The Audio, Web and Video Conferencing (AWV) application has different configuration requirements.
-A web client may be setting up the conference and inviting participants ("web traffic" request) or it may be joining a web conference, file-sharing session, or video conference ("web conference" request; also called "Collaboration" or "Connection Point").
-Both of these requests are made on port 443.
-To separate the two request types, the firewall (or the MBG server in Server-gateway configuration) must be programmed with two IP addresses for AWV.
-Firewall rules are then programmed to forward web conference request traffic from the second IP to a programmed port on the Web Proxy (default 4443).
-The Web Proxy then forwards the traffic to port 4443 on the MiCollab server (IP1).
+A web client may be setting up the conference and inviting participants ("web traffic" request) or it may be joining a web conference, file-sharing session, or video conference ("web conference" request; also called "Collaboration" or "ConnectionPoint").
+MiCollab AWV requires passthrough of its ConnectionPoint traffic which is supported with either, an additional dedicated external IP address on TCP port 443 or a dedicated TCP port on the primary external IP address.